onera/Noda/doc/source/basic_use.rst

 .. literalinclude:: /../../tests/jobs/properties_NiCrSi/run.py
    :caption:

-The methods shown here are also accessible from :class:`simu.NewSimulation` instances.

-Thermodynamic and diffusion properties are obtained as ndarrays and may be plotted using standard matplotlib commands:
+Thermodynamic and diffusion properties are obtained as Numpy arrays and may be plotted using standard Matplotlib commands:

 .. literalinclude:: /../../tests/jobs/properties_NiCrSi/plot.py
    :caption: